 Tickets are usually only sold from the ticket boxes outside the ground on a matchday - although any exceptions are announced on the BVB website.

 GETTING THERE & AWAY

 If you're coming by car from the North, East or West, follow the B1 towards Dortmund.
 From the South, follow the A40 motorway, take the B54 Ruhrallee and follow directions to 'Stadion'.
-There are around 10,000 paid car park spaces around Signal Iduna Park and Messezentrum Westfalenhallen.
+Free parking is available at the Luftbad car park behind the BVB FanWelt.
+There are also around 10,000 paid car park spaces around Signal Iduna Park and Messezentrum Westfalenhallen.
 Another option is to use the car park at Dortmund University (€2) on Otto Hahn Straße (A45 exit Eichlinghofen, then B1 exit Oespel/Kley) or, given the low turnout expected for 'Amateure ' matches, it may even be possible to park up for free along Strobelalle if you arrive early enough.

 If you fancy the exercise or need to walk off pre-match pub grub, the stadium is two miles south west of the city centre which depending on your walking speed should take 30-40 minutes.
 The main road to pick up and follow is Hansastraße, which becomes Hohe Straße, for about a mile.
 You'll see the U-Bahn station Polizeipräsidium at which point the road leads into a traffic only tunnel.
 If you walk parallel to the road here and straight through the small park, you'll see two huge concert halls - the Westfalenhallen.
 Pass between them and you'll end up on Strobelalle.
 Turn right here and Stadion Rote Erde is down the road to your left, just before Signal Iduna Park which will have already come into view a distance away.